HERA-Team/hera_mc/PARTS.md

-PP[A-G][<int>] - refers to the PAPER elements in the PAPER grid that are rotated 45deg S[A-G][<int>] refers to the PAPER elements in the PAPER grid There is a one-to-one correspondence to station_name and station_number (<int*>), which is the location integer used in e.g. MIRIAD.
+PP[A-G][<int>] - refers to the PAPER elements in the PAPER grid that are rotated 45deg S[A-G][<int>] refers to the PAPER elements in the PAPER grid There is a one-to-one correspondence to station_name and station_number (<int*>), which is the location integer used in e.g. MIRIAD, but which may change in time.
 Port A:  sky
 Port B:  ground